-A job description (JD) is a written statement of what the job holder does, how it is done, under what conditions it is done and why it is done.
+A job description (JD) is a written statement of what the job holder does how it is done, under what conditions it is done and why it is done.
+It should accurately portray job content, environment, work performed, the responsibilities involved, the skill or training required conditions under which the job is done, relations with other jobs, and personal requirements of the job.